-RAD model stands for Rapid Application Development model is a parallel development of functions and subsequent integration, where each component or function is developed in parallel as if they were mini projects.
-Development of components are time boxed, delivered, and then assembled into working prototype.
+RAD model stands for Rapid Application Development model is a parallel development of functions and subsequent integration, where each component or function is developed in parallel as if they were mini-projects.
+The development of components is time-boxed, delivered, and then assembled into a working prototype.
 This methodology or model allows rapid change and development of the components or product, encourages active customer feedback by providing the early visibility of the product to a customer.

-In the undergoing section, we would like to discuss and explain more about Rapid Application Development model or RAD model.
+We would like to discuss and explain more about the Rapid Application Development model or RAD model in the undergoing section.

 Like every other software development model, RAD also has few phases on which it emphasizes.
 These phases are listed below:

 But before taking our discussion to our next topic, we would like to focus on one most crucial point, which is – “How to decide which Software Development Life Cycle Model is best?”.